Friday, 22 October 2010

 There is much strength to this new Bluetooth technology; however, there are also a few disadvantages.
 One of the main disadvantages is that Bluetooth operates on a relatively small bandwidth of about 721kb, and has a maximum range of roughly 30ft.
 There is also limited voice compatibility.
 The elimination of spaghetti cords is the main advantage that most technical and non-technical can relate to.
 The problem with this is that Infrared communication is already the standard, and even though it tends to be less reliable, the average user might tend to be skeptical about accepting a new standard.

-Bluetooth was originally created for the businessman on the go, therefore being a lot more convenient for them rather than the average computer user.
+more convenient for them rather than the average computer user.
 Security is also a problem.
 Bluetooth's discovery protocol lets devices automatically find and start interacting with each other, unintentionally exposing access and data to unauthorized users.
 There is a huge chance that packets of data can be intercepted as information is being transferred between devices.
 Network managers must plan for users toting around instant access to their corporate networks wherever they travel.
 The narrow, point and shoot, type of application, such as crowded situations in which two people wish to exchange information while others are trying to do the same thing, is a strength of Infrared.
 “In such situations, a Bluetooth device, which is omni directional, would be at a disadvantage, as it might have trouble finding an individual device among many.”
 Bluetooth was designed to avoid conflict with other devices using spread-spectrum frequency hopping.
 Bluetooth is compromised by a lack of standard feature performance.

 No comments: